sharmaadityaHQ/konnect-ui/README.md

 ### Trade-offs

-- **Client-side vs Server-side**: Chose client-side for simplicity and instant UX, at the cost of scalability
+- **Client-side vs Server-side**: Chose client-side pagination for simplicity and instant UX, at the cost of scalability
 - **Hybrid pagination**: More complex codebase but better UX per device type
 - **Type transformation**: Frontend handles transformation instead of backend, keeping API generic

+## Scope of improvement

+- Increase test coverage for components and composables
+- Explore Vue concepts in depth to understand improvement areas in code

 ## Notes